mabouc4699/electron-react-demo/README.md

 - Afterwards, go ahead and run the command "node-gyp configure" to create a build folder with boilerplate code.
 Included in the directory is a subdirectory called "Release" with your dll appended .node file which you can use in the ./electron-react-demo/index.js file to log to the console whatever you would like.
 Be sure to include the new dll in the index.js file

+- Finally, to run the index.js file, you will need to run the command "node index.js"

 - That should be all.
 Please, let me know if you have any questions.
 I will do my best to continue my research to help you communicate with the application effectively.

 **_ Happy Coding 😄❗ _**